keploy/docs/versioned_docs/version-2.0.0/keploy-explained/how-keploy-works.md

 ### Step 2 : Replay Test-Cases

 Let's say you developed new application version(v2).
-To test locally, start the application after setting Keploy SDK mode to test mode to replay all recorded API calls/test cases.
+To test locally, start the Keploy in test mode to replay all recorded API calls/test-cases previously captured in record-mode.

 Now, when the application starts: